tewarid/docker-meta-raspberrypi/README.md

 reboot
 ```

-On a host machine connected to the device via USB OTG port, list the device and gain shell access
+On a host machine connected to Raspberry Pi Zero W via USB OTG port, list the device and gain shell access

 ```bash
 adb devices